jtlapp/crumpler/README.md

 Adds test assertion methods to an instance of tap.
 These assertions call shortenDiff() on their found and wanted values using a provided instance of Crumpler.
 Each of these assertion methods takes parameters in the form textEqual(found, wanted, crumpler, description, extra).
 Only the first two parameters are required.
 The default crumpler is `new Crumpler()`.

-When lines are being numbered, these assertion methods attache a `{lineNumbers: true}` option to the tap extra field, which allows tools that process TAP downstream to treat numbered text differently.
+When lines are being numbered, these assertion methods add a `lineNumberDelim` option to the tap extra field, which allows tools that process TAP downstream to treat numbered text differently.
 Subtap does this to ignore line numbers when comparing subject and model text.

 ## LICENSE